Last Updated on

 We started our Saturday morning with some simple yoga moves to relax and calm our minds.
 The children got really into the yoga practice, even requesting to do their favorite poses.
 It set the tone to help us focus on the present moment and what we were going to do during our important project.

 Mindfulness helps us clear away the chatter in our brains so we can truly enjoy what we are doing in the moment.
-Incorporating some mindfulness into volunteer activities for kids is key to enhancing the experience for everyone.
+Incorporating some fun mindfulness activities into volunteer projects for kids is key to enhancing the experience for everyone.
 It helps us to appreciate what we are doing and the meaning behind it.
 We also got to know each other a bit during the yoga moves.
 Some poses involved holding hands, which aided in building a sense of community within our group before we began our project to help others.

 Then we switched gears from yoga to our creative project.
 Participating in creative activities can bring so much joy and relaxation into our children’s lives.
 Whether it be drawing, painting, music, writing, photography, dance, cooking, or crafting, we have a tremendous opportunity to engage our children in their creative side.
 What is even more spectacular, is that we can harness this creativity to make the world a better place.